 Dr Hannah Wakeford leads the ExoTiC team at the University of Bristol in the School of Physics Astrophysics theme.
 Hannah is an expert in atmospheric characterization of transiting exoplanets and science communication.
 Her work primarily uses spectroscopic time series observations of the planets during transit and eclipse to measure the composition and structure of their atmospheres.
 You can find her analysis pipelines on GitHub, and other scientific data in the tab above.
 Dr Wakeford is a member of a number of research collaborations and serves as an ESA representative on the Hubble Space Telescope Users Committee (STUC).
 As a science communicator, Hannah is co-author of the popular science book Bang!!
 The Complete History of the Universe, is a co-host and producer of Exocast: The Exoplanet Podcast, and regularly gives talks and interviews for science events.

-Below I list the members of my team from junior to senior followed by previous group members, visiting researchers, and associates.
+Below I list the members of my team from early career MScR, PhD, and Postdocs and Fellows, followed by previous group members, visiting researchers, and associates.

 MSc Research students: